dmitrijslasko/arw-file-remover/README.md

 # ARW FILE REMOVED
-This Python script removes ARW files that don't have a corresponding JPG file with same name inside the same folder.

-For example, if you have file1.jpg and file1.arw and file2.arw in a folder, the script will remove the file2.arw file.
+This Python script removes ARW files that don't have a corresponding JPG file with same name inside the same folder.\nFor example, if you have file1.jpg and file1.arw and file2.arw in a folder, the script will remove the file2.arw file.

 **It will create a folder named "_removed" and move all the files there.**